-The number of known planets beyond our solar system – around 800 in 2012 – has grown to 13 million by 2055.* Thousands of these bodies have been observed in the habitable "Goldilocks" zones of their respective star systems, including a number of Earth-like planets with liquid water oceans and active hydrological cycles.
+The number of known planets beyond our Solar System – about 800 in 2012 – has grown to 13 million by 2055.* Thousands of these bodies have been observed in the habitable "Goldilocks" zones of their respective star systems, including a number of Earth-like planets with liquid water oceans and active hydrological cycles.
 The possibility of finding alien life expands greatly during this time, as does the hope of achieving contact with intelligent civilisations.
 Despite the huge progress in this field, however, humans have still barely scratched the surface of the Milky Way.*

-Recent progress has been achieved with antimatter propulsion – making human travel to the outer solar system a real possibility in the coming years.* A permanent base on Mars is in the late planning stages, set to be established by a consortium of national governments and corporate interests.
-Longer-term projects are now being considered, with international talks being held over the future construction of a space elevator, currently planned for Australia.
-Corporations are also looking to the vast mineral wealth of the main asteroid belt (between Mars and Jupiter) as an eventual goal.
-By all accounts, private interests are now driving a new era of space exploration.* Though the current situation could not yet be described as a boom, rapid progress in science and technology, combined with surging demand for resources, imply that humanity is well on its way to becoming a space-faring civilization.***
+Recent progress has been achieved with antimatter propulsion – making human travel to the outer Solar System a real possibility in the coming years.* A permanent base on Mars is in the late planning stages, set to be established by a consortium of national governments and corporate interests.
+Longer-term projects are now being considered, with international talks being held over the future construction of a space elevator, to be located on the equator.
+Corporations are also looking to the massive, untapped wealth of the gas giants and outer Solar System as an eventual goal.
+By all accounts, private interests are driving a new era of space exploration.* Rapid progress in science and technology, combined with surging demand for resources, imply that humanity is well on its way to becoming a space-faring civilization.***

 vast majority of countries have achieved democracy